ariel-logos/ElfyLab/_posts/2023-12-11-save-your-ui.md

   <img src="/ElfyLab/img/posts/reshadeIssue.png" style="max-height: 500px" />
 </div>

-So instead of tuning down all the effects in order to somewhat save the minimap, I decided to develop a simple effect that masks a portion of the screen from a series of of effects that can be definied by the usual Before/After paradigm.
+So instead of tuning down all the effects in order to somewhat save the minimap, I decided to develop a simple effect that masks a portion of the screen from a series of effects that can be defined by the usual Before/After paradigm.

 The idea is to sample the frame texture in the Before pass (before all other effects are applied) and store it in order to blend it with the After pass afterwards.